-Assumption (A3) captures uncertainty about the future value of the entrepreneur's personal assets (e.g., his house) or about the firm's profits.
-This uncertainty is a novel ingredient relative to the relative literature: as we shall see, it creates scope for opportunistic lending that is not present, for instance, in Parlour and Rajan (2001).
-Most of our novel results are traceable to this new assumption, which deeply changes the nature of banking competition.
-Assumption (A4) rules out financing contracts contingent on future wealth, and implies pure debt financing: verifying borrowers' wealth is so costly as to be worthwhile only upon default.
-Assumption (A5) is made for realism, since in the presence of collateral most legal systems allow for seniority rules in case of default; however, our results qualitatively hold also under pro-rata repayment.
+Assumption (A4) rules out financing contracts contingent on future wealth, and implies pure debt financing: verifying borrowers' wealth is so costly as to be worthwhile only upon default.5 Assumption (A5) is made for realism, since in the presence of collateral most legal systems allow for seniority rules in case of default; however, our results qualitatively hold also under pro rata repayment.

-Finally, assumption (A6) is made to simplify the analysis and focus on the most novel equilibria: if it were relaxed, by assuming that also the large project is viable, there would be an additional parameter region where the entrepreneur undertakes the large project with certainty - a type of inefficient equilibria similar to those already studied by Bizer and DeMarzo (1992).
+Finally, assumption (A6) is made to simplify the analysis and focus on the most novel equilibria: if also the large projects were assumed to be viable, there would be an additional parameter region where the entrepreneur undertakes the large project with certainty-a type of inefficient equilibria similar to those already studied by Bizer and DeMarzo (1992).
 It is to be noticed that, even if the large project is not financially viable, the entrepreneur may still want to carry it out solely to extract private benefits at the expense of (some) lenders.
 Hence, banks must worry that their loan offers might lead to opportunistic behavior, as we shall see below.
+Moreover, this assumption does not imply that an entrepreneur picking the large project will invariably default: he will default on average, but may repay the loan in the good state.